smartheim/wifi-captive-rs/readme.md

 Logging is controlled by the `RUST_LOG` env variable.
 It can be set to DEBUG, INFO, WARN, ERROR.
 Default is ERROR.

-Use `RUST_LOG=info cargo run -- -l 3000 -g 127.0.0.1 --dns-port 1535 --dhcp-port 6767` to start the service
+Use `RUST_LOG=info ./wifi-captive -l 3000 -g 127.0.0.1 --dns-port 1535 --dhcp-port 6767` to start the service
-for testing without additional privileges.
+without additional privileges.
+The command line parameters are decribed below and also if you execute `./wifi-captive -h`.
-- The hotspot gateway is 127.0.0.1 and the http portal will be on http://127.0.0.1:3000,
+- The hotspot gateway for this example is 127.0.0.1 and the http portal will be on http://127.0.0.1:3000,
 - the dns server is on 1535,
 - the dhcp server on 6767.

-For production build with `cargo build --release` and run with `sudo ./target/release/wifi-captive`.
-(You don't need to be root!
-Refer to [System ports](#system-ports)).
+The wifi hotspot will be called "Wifi Connect" and the passphrase is "wificonnect".

+Refer to [System ports](#system-ports) if you want to run `./wifi-captive` if you want to run in production mode.

+## How it works

+WiFi Connect interacts via DBUS with *NetworkManager* or *iwd* or *connman*.

+### 1. No connectivity / Connection lost

+**Only if** no connectivity is reported
+**and** no WiFi connection can be established for more than 20 seconds although one is configured:

+The application detects available WiFi networks and opens an access point with a captive portal.

+The access point ssid is, by default, `WiFi Connect` with no password.

+### 2. Captive Portal

+After connecting to the access point, all modern devices and operating systems will detect the captive portal and open its web page.

+Opening any non encrypted web page will redirect to the captive portal as well.

+### 3. Enter WiFi Network Credentials

+The captive portal provides the option to select a WiFi from a list or enter a SSID directly.
+If necessary a passphrase must be entered for the desired network.
+WEP, WPA2 and WPA2 Enterprise are supported.

+### 4. Service Connects to WiFi Network

+When the network credentials have been entered, the service will disable the access point and try to connect to the network.

+If the connection fails, it will enable the access point for another attempt.
+If it succeeds, the configuration will be saved by the used network backend, either network-manager or iwd.

+## System ports

+The default ports for this service to operate are:

+* port 80 for the webserver,
+* port 67/68 for the DHCP server and
+* port 53 for the dns server.

+Those ports are considered "system" ports and require elevated permissions.
+You need to either run the application as root or set the NET_BINDSERVICE capability like so:
+`sudo setcap CAP_NET_BIND_SERVICE=+eip /path/to/binary`.

 ### Command line options